Mohandmagdy/Insta-pay/README.md

 # Insta-pay
-Java Desktop application which is a instant payment processing system, This application is designed using Object-Oriented Programming (OOP) principles in java programming language.
+Java Desktop application which is a instant payment processing system, This application is designed using Object-Oriented Programming (OOP) principles in java programming language.<br/>
 ## Note : In order to use mysql in our application we have to download manually connector -j jar file and applying it to project dependencies
 Application Features :
 - Registering as  a bank user